-Listed on the National Register of Historic Places in 1972, the site's historical significance lies not only in the age and integrity of the masonry residence, but more importantly The Grove's history speaks to critical moments and major currents that define the American experience.
+Listed on the National Register of Historic Places in 1972, the site's historical significance lies not only in the age and integrity of the masonry residence, but more importantly, The Grove's history speaks to critical moments and major currents that define the American experience.

 Between 2009 and 2017, the Florida Department of State (DOS) converted the property from a private residence into a public museum, fulfilling the wishes of the Collins family to share the site with future generations.

-The project team - DOS, the Department of Management Services, MLD Architects, and Allstate Construction - are honored to have received recognition from the Tallahassee Trust, Florida Trust for Historic Preservation, and the American Institute of Architects.
+The project team - DOS, the Department of Management Services, MLD Architects, and Allstate Construction - are honored to have received recognition and awards from the Tallahassee Trust, Florida Trust for Historic Preservation, and the American Institute of Architects.
 More than 30 subcontractors contributed to and continue to support ongoing efforts to preserve the site and its history.

 Built during a period when sensitivity to the environment was a necessity, the Call-Collins House at The Grove exhibits many techniques still used today for sustainable design.
 The project is one of a small number of historic house museums in the nation to attain LEED certification from the U.S. Green Building Council.

 LEED (Leadership in Energy and Environmental Design) is green building rating system.
-Credits earned towards certification include
+Credits earned towards certification include:

 LEED benefits include: